lamastex/scalable-data-science/gb/sds-2-2/030_PowerPlantPipeline_03ModelTuneEvaluateDeploy.md

 Truncated to 30 rows

+We can see this definitively if we count the number of predictions within + or - 1.0 and + or - 2.0 and display this as a pie chart:

 ``` sql
 SELECT case when Within_RSME <= 1.0 and Within_RSME >= -1.0 then 1  when  Within_RSME <= 2.0 and Within_RSME >= -2.0 then 2 else 3 end RSME_Multiple, COUNT(*) count  from Power_Plant_RMSE_Evaluation
 group by case when Within_RSME <= 1.0 and Within_RSME >= -1.0 then 1  when  Within_RSME <= 2.0 and Within_RSME >= -2.0 then 2 else 3 end